 It’s difficult to find a hummus in the store that isn’t saturated with oil, so I opt to make my own.
 This recipe is delicious as a sandwich spread or as a dip for veggies, crackers, and pita chips.

-15 oz. can Garbanzo beans or 2 Cups cooked Garbanzos
+- 15 oz. can Garbanzo beans rinsed and drained

 The first step towards delicious hummus is roasting the red pepper.
 Line a pan with tin foil so you don’t have to get the steel brush out to clean it afterwards.
 Cut the bell pepper in half, lengthwise, and remove all the seeds.
 Place the bell pepper halves on the lined sheet, open side down.
 Roast the pepper at 450 degrees for about 10 minutes, or until it starts to blacken and blister.